 Xuelei majored in computer science and mainly focused on machine natural language processing at the Dalian University of Technology in China.
 He is interested in how to use deep language models (like GPT-2, BERT) to explore the natural language processing mechanism of the human brain.

 Yong-an studied clinical medicine at Dalian Medical University in China.
 For his master's thesis, he investigated the effects and predictors of endovascular treatment for patients with large artery atherosclerosis (LAA) and those with cardioembolic (CE) acute ischemic stroke with large vessel occlusion.
 He has completed residency training in neurology and worked as a neurologist before coming to Aachen.
-For his Ph.D. he will look at the impact of fNIRS neurofeedback training for motor rehabilitation in Parkinson’s disease
+For his Ph.D. he will look at the impact of fNIRS neurofeedback training for motor rehabilitation in Parkinson’s disease.

 Marianna is a Mathematics graduate from the University of Athens, Greece, with master’s degree in Data Science from RWTH Aachen and a keen interest in Neuroscience.
 Her previous work included sMRI and MRI data analysis and behavioral Neuroscience.
 During her master thesis she analysed intracellular recordings invastigating saccade-related activity and inter-area communication along the dorsal visual pathway at Forschungzentrum Jülich.
 Her PhD project is on emotional regulation using fNIRS Neurofeedback under the supervision of Dr. David Mehler.
 Additionally, she collaborates with Dr. Natalya Chechko on analyzing data related to post-partum depression.
 Besides data, she likes traveling and new brain hacks.